haampie/classify-text-experiment/README.md

 * First classify ELF / macho-O (i.e. binary to relocate)
 * Then classify utf-8 and utf-16 in that order
   * utf-8 is the most likely encoding and has exponentially low false positive rate with file size
-  * for utf-16 the caveat is we expect a BOM and don't try to decode as utf-16le / utf-16be directly which do not need a BOM.
+  * utf-16: the caveat is we require a BOM to guard against the many false positives.
+Alternatively we could decode as utf-16-le/utf-16-be (no BOM) and check for precense of null bytes or control characters like iso-8859-1 described below.
   * read in chunks and bail on first decode error -- this almost always happens in the first few bytes is much faster compared to the `file` utility which reads all bytes.
 * Then try iso-8859-1.
 Python does not raise decoding errors for it, so we use a heuristic: